All Articles/

 Untrimmed vegetation touching the foundation creates sheltered highways for pests to bypass perimeter treatments.

 • Constant moisture.
 The riparian zone (the vegetated strip along waterways) stays damp year-round, even through Texas summers.
 That moisture sustains mosquitoes, cockroaches, centipedes, crickets, and ground beetles in populations far denser than a dry suburban lot supports.
+According to the CDC, mosquitoes thrive in moist environments, increasing the risk of mosquito-borne diseases.

 • Harborage habitat.
 Fallen logs, leaf litter, and dense understory vegetation give pests shelter within yards of your foundation.
 Spiders, scorpions, snakes, and rodents thrive in this environment.